 We stumbled upon it by happen stance and what a treat it was!

-Head up to their terrace, order something sweet and take in the wonderful city scape as the suns last light illuminates the sky.
+Head up to their rooftop, order something sweet and take in the wonderful city scape as the suns last light illuminates the sky.

 - When to Go: After dinner

-- What to Order: Mint tea, freshly squeezed juices and a scoop of ice cream.
+- What to Order: Mint tea, freshly squeezed juice and a scoop of ice cream